 This classic brunch cocktail is usually made with a mixture of orange juice and champagne but for the holidays it’s fun to swap the flavours for something extra special.
 Feel free to use mango, pineapple, strawberry, grapefruit, or pomegranate juices instead, and club soda can stand in for champagne or Prosecco if you’re looking for an alcohol-free version instead.
 Garnish with an assortment of fresh fruits like sliced oranges or berries and add a sprig of mint, if desired.

-When it comes to setting up a build-your-own anything bar, don’t hesitate to let your friends and family assist with the components of the meal.
-If they ask what they can bring, assign each person one or two items required for the table, or simply shop for them yourself instead.
-Either way, if you do what’s easiest for you, this simple form of entertaining will quickly become your go-to whenever you have guests for a special occasion breakfast.
+When it comes to setting up a build-your-own anything bar, don’t hesitate to let your family assist with the components of the meal.
+This simple form of entertaining will quickly become your go-to whenever you have guests for a special occasion breakfast.